maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ### 1.3.
 Run with custom MSA

-To run `create_individual_features.py` with the custom MSA.
-Prepare the A3M formatted MSA files for every protein.
+To run `create_individual_features.py` with the custom MSA, prepare the A3M formatted MSA files for every protein.
 The names of these files should correspond to names from the FASTA file.
-Move these files to the output directory:
+Place these files in the output directory:

 ```
 output_dir